p4ulor/Object-Detector-App/README.md

 ## Demo 🎥

 ## Main features ✨
-- Detect very simple objects
+- Detect very simple objects with MediaPipe
-- Ask Gemini to talk about the object or describe a picture taken (TODO)
+- Ask Gemini to talk about the object or describe a picture taken
-- Save and manage results (TODO)
+- Showcases the user's achivements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) for those achivements (TODO)

 ### Side features
 - Change camera settings: Ratio and flashlight
-- Change model settings: sensitivity, max detection count, etc
+- Change model settings: sensitivity, max detection count, model, etc
-- Achievements list for the 80 Media Pipe objects (TODO)
-- Notification on new object detected as part of an achievement (TODO)
+- Notification of a new object detection that wasn't in the achievements (TODO)

 ## Primary Technologies 🛠️
 | MediaPipe | Gemini API | Ktor | Firebase |